Topological surface Fermi arcs in the magnetic Weyl semimetal Co$_3$Sn$_2$S$_2$: Methods

 \section{Methods}

 To investigate the electronic and magnetic structures, we applied the Vienna $ab$--$initio$ simulation package (VASP)~\cite{kresse1996} for the first-principles calculations based on density functional theory (DFT) and chose the generalized gradient approximation (GGA) of the Perdew--Burke--Ernzerhof (PBE)~\cite{perdew1996} as the exchange-correlation potential.
 The cut-off energy was 400 eV and the $k$-mesh for self-consistent calculation was 10$\times$10$\times$10.
 In order to calculate the surface states, we projected the Bloch wave function into maximally localized Wannier functions (MLWFs)~\cite{Mostofi2008} derived from the Co-3$d$, Sn-5$p$ and Se-4$p$ orbitals, and constructed a tight-binding Hamiltonian from the MLWF overlap matrix.
 Therefore the surface states were calculated in a half-infinite boundary condition using the Green's function method~\cite{Sancho1984,Sancho1985}.
 Moreover, we also calculated quasiparticle interference (QPI) patterns based on the Fourier-transformed surface local density of states from Green's function.
-Here, experimental lattice constants were used in all our calculations.
+The lattice constants are experimentally verified in Co$_3$Sn$_2$S$_2$~\cite{Enk_2017} and only predicted by DFT calculations in Co$_3$Sn$_2$Se$_2$ according to Ref.
+[51].